Short answer: No. True crochet cannot currently be made by machine.

 We are regular people with families, mortgages, and a dream.

-Most of us are CEO, Custom Service, Accountants, Shipping department and Marketing all rolled into one.
+Most of us are CEO, Customer Service, Accountants, Shipping department and Marketing all rolled into one.
 Don’t forget we are doing this while working midnight shifts, checking home working, and making it to the latest sporting events for our kids.

 If you come across a talented small business owner, give them a try.
 They are not a corporation.
 They are just a regular Joe trying to buy school clothes for their kids.